Responsive Menu

 Client case study: reverse engineering

-Wilby Jones Consulting provides R&D tax relief support for a prominent London-based engineering firm engaged in the research and development of new fire-safe construction materials.
+Wilby Jones provides R&D tax relief support for a prominent London-based engineering firm engaged in the research and development of new fire-safe construction materials.

 Our client has been examining the cladding on existing tall buildings around London.
 Based on their findings, they have conducted the removal of unsafe cladding, replacing it with a new fire-safe alternative.
 They are also working on the development of new materials, as well as strategies for removing and replacing the product efficiently and cost-effectively.